Glossary

-What is identity resolution?
-Identity Resolution is a data management process that analyzes disparate data sets to identify a customer’s unique identity through various attributes, such as email addresses, device IDs, and cookies.
+Identity resolution is a data management process that analyzes disparate data sets to identify a customer’s unique identity by matching and unifying attributes such as email addresses, device IDs, and cookies across multiple touchpoints and systems.
 These attributes help identify individuals using both personal and anonymous information, with the process typically automated by software solutions.
 Through algorithmic and statistical analysis, a persistent identifier is created, enabling consistent and trustworthy identity tracking across systems over time.
 This comprehensive profile provides marketers with the ability to understand their customers better and maintain their identities consistently, even as individual attributes change.
 The process of stitching together and resolving this data is typically done by a software system, such as a customer data platform (CDP).

 For instance, in companies that manage multiple brands, customers frequently interact with each brand in isolation, which can lead to fragmented customer identities.
 Without effective identity resolution, a single customer might receive redundant ads and messages from different brands, leading to wasted marketing resources and loss of trust in your brand.
 By integrating disparate IDs across brands, businesses can achieve a holistic view of the customer, ensuring coordinated marketing efforts.
 This integration reduces unnecessary advertising and engagement, optimizing marketing costs and improving the customer experience.